-Ethnic Trends in Hutt Valley DHB and New Zealand
+Ethnic Trends in MidCentral and New Zealand

-In New Zealand during 1996-2007, waiting list admissions for grommets were consistently higher for Pacific, Māori and European > Asian / Indian children, while acute / arranged admissions for otitis media were generally higher for Māori and Pacific > European > Asian children (Figure 51).
-In Hutt Valley DHB, admissions for grommets were also higher for Māori and Pacific > European > Asian children, while ethnic differences in acute / arranged admission for otitis media were much less marked (Figure 52).
+During 1996-2007, waiting list admissions for grommets were higher for Pacific, Māori and European > Asian / Indian children, although ethnic differences in acute / arranged admissions for otitis media were more difficult to interpret, both nationally (Figure 51) and in MidCentral (Figure 52).

-In Hutt Valley DHB during 2003-2007, waiting list admissions for the insertion of grommets were lowest during January, June, July and September.
-Small numbers meant seasonal variations in acute / arranged admissions for otitis media were difficult to interpret (Figure 53).
+In MidCentral during 2003-2007, waiting list admissions for the insertion of grommets were higher towards the end of the year, while small numbers meant seasonal differences in acute / arranged admissions for otitis media were difficult to interpret (Figure 53).

 Hearing Screening: In New Zealand during 1993-2006 there was a gradual decline in audiometry failure rates at school entry, with overall rates falling from 9.7% in 1993, to 6.6% in 2006.
-In the Hutt / Capital and Coast Region, while there were large year to year fluctuations, audiometry failure rates were lower than the New Zealand average during the past 6 years.
+In MidCentral audiometry failure rates declined during the 1990s, reached a nadir in 2001 and then increased again, so that rates were higher than the New Zealand average during the past two years.
 Despite the declines occurring nationally, large ethnic disparities remained, with audiometry failure rates being persistently higher for Pacific and Māori children.

-Otitis Media and Grommets: In Hutt Valley DHB during 1990-2007, acute / arranged admissions for otitis media remained relatively static, while waiting list admissions for grommets increased during the 1990s, reached a peak in 2004-05 and then declined.
-During the 2000s, admissions for otitis media were higher than the New Zealand average, while admissions for grommets were generally lower.
-During 2003-2007, otitis media was the most frequent cause of acute / arranged admissions for middle ear and mastoid conditions in Hutt Valley children, as well as the most frequent indication for grommets.
-During the same period nationally, otitis media admissions were significantly higher for Māori > Pacific > European > Asian children, males and those living in more deprived or urban areas, while grommets admissions were significantly higher for European > Asian children, males and those living in more deprived or urban areas.
-Ethnic differences varied markedly by age however, with admissions for grommets being highest for European > Māori > Pacific > Asian children during their pre-school years, but highest for Pacific and Māori children during the primary school years.
+Otitis Media and Grommets: In MidCentral acute / arranged admissions for otitis media and waiting lists for grommets both increased between 1990-01 and 1996-97 and thereafter declined.
+Admissions for both categories were lower than the New Zealand average during the past 8 years.
+During 2003-2007, otitis media was the most frequent cause of acute / arranged admissions for middle ear and mastoid conditions in MidCentral children, as well as the most frequent indication for grommets.
+During the same period nationally, otitis media admissions were significantly higher for Māori > Pacific > European > Asian children, males and those living in more deprived or urban areas, while grommets admissions were significantly higher for Pacific > Māori > European > Asian children, males and those living in more deprived or urban areas, while grommets admissions were significantly higher for grommets varied markedly by age however, with admissions for grommets being highest for European > Māori > Pacific > Asian children during their preschool years, but highest for Pacific and Māori children during the primary school years.